Magic Weekend: 2009–2010: Edinburgh

-2010: Edinburgh

 The 2010 Magic weekend took place on 1–2 May 2010 at Murrayfield.
 After fan criticism of the seeded draw, The RFL decided to ask all 14 Super League clubs whether they would like to revert to derbies.
 The result favored a seeding again where the top 8 teams faced each other, and the bottom six would play each other.

-2011: Cardiff
+2011: Return to Cardiff

 The Magic Weekend returned to its original location at the Millennium Stadium, and it saw the opening round of the 2011 Super League season on the weekend of 12–13 February 2011.
 The event also returned to the original format with the majority of the games being local rivalry games.

-2012: Manchester
+2012–2014: Manchester

 The 2012 event was held at the Etihad Stadium, home of Manchester City Football Club, and was the first time the Magic Weekend was held in England.

 The date of the Magic Weekend was changed for 2012, reverting to a mid-season game week rather than as a season opener like 2011.
 However, unlike the first four Magic Weekends, the matches were played over a weekend at the end of May (after the end of the football season) rather than during the May Day bank holiday weekend at the start of May.
 Although the last weekend of May is usually the Late Spring Bank Holiday weekend, the Spring bank holiday in 2012 was moved back a weekend as part of the Diamond Jubilee.

 Following the premise of previous Magic Weekends, the majority of the fixtures were local rivalry games.
 2012 was the first time that Widnes Vikings participated in the Magic Weekend.
 The aggregate attendance of the weekend was 63,716 (the largest ever).

-2013: Manchester

 The 2013 Magic Weekend was once again held at the Etihad Stadium, Manchester, on Saturday 25 and Sunday 26 May.

 As in 2012, the 2013 Magic Weekend took place after the end of the football season in May, on the late Spring bank holiday weekend.

 As in previous years, some of the matches were local rivalries with Castleford playing Wakefield Trinity and Hull F.C.
 Hull Kingston Rovers, both repeat fixtures from 2012.
 The other four matches were new fixtures for the Magic Weekend and included St. Helens playing Warrington and Bradford vs Huddersfield, continuing the tradition of having local rivalry matches at the Magic Weekend.